grafana/agent/docs/sources/flow/getting-started/migrating-from-prometheus.md

 This allows you to try flow mode without having to modify your existing Prometheus configuration infrastructure.

-> In this task, we will use the [run][] CLI command to output flow
+> In this task, we will use the [run][] CLI command to run the Agent in flow
-> configuration from a Prometheus configuration.
+> mode using a Prometheus configuration.

-1. Execute the following to start the Grafana Agent in flow mode with a Prometheus configuration:
+1. [Start the agent][] in flow mode and include the command line flag `--config.format=prometheus`.
+Your configuration file should be a valid Prometheus configuration rather than a flow mode configuration

-    ```bash
-    grafana-agent run --config.format=prometheus INPUT_CONFIG_PATH
-    ```

-    1. Replace `INPUT_CONFIG_PATH` with the full path to the Prometheus configuration.

 ### Debugging

+1. The convert CLI command [debugging][] instructions can be followed to generate a diagnostic report.

+2. See the Grafana Agent [Flow Debugging][] for debugging a running Grafana Agent in flow mode.

-1. If Prometheus configuration is provided that cannot be converted, diagnostic information is printed to `stderr`.
-You can bypass any non-critical issues and start the Agent by including the `--config.bypass-conversion-errors` flag.
+3. If the Prometheus configuration provided cannot be converted, diagnostic information is printed to `stderr`.
+You can bypass any non-critical issues and start the Agent by including the `--config.bypass-conversion-errors` flag in addition to `--config.format=prometheus`.

     > Be aware that the behavior may not match when bypassing errors
     > and doing so should be avoided in Production systems.

-    ```bash
-    grafana-agent run --config.format=prometheus --config.bypass-conversion-errors INPUT_CONFIG_PATH
-    ```

-2. The convert CLI command [debugging][] instructions can be followed to generate a diagnostic report.

-3. See the Grafana Agent [Flow Debugging][] for debugging a running Agent.